How to Apply

 - The First Generation Plus Success Center provides community, connection, and support for USC students who are first-generation, undocumented, or former foster youth.

-All of the above information is relevant to first-year applicants.
-If you are a transfer student, you must follow the transfer application process.
+All of the above information is relevant to first-year applicants only.
+If you are a transfer applicant, you must follow the transfer application process.
 If you are not sure which type of applicant you are, please follow the guide below:

 - You are a transfer applicant if you have completed any college level courses since you graduated high school or achieved the equivalent of a high school diploma.